eriklonnroth/newbscraping/README.md

 ## What You'll Need

-- Google Chrome (or Edge, Firefox, Brave - Safari not supported)
+- Google Chrome or Edge, Firefox, Brave - Safari not supported
-- Python 3 (can be installed via Microsoft Store if on Windows)
+- Python 3, available from pythong.org or the Microsoft Store
-- Cursor IDE with the Python extension, available at cursor.com
+- Cursor IDE with the Python extension, available at cursor.com (new users get free trial of Pro)

 Everything else is handled automatically by the AI assistant!